1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 Rare 1942 Nickel Error List

-The 1942 Jefferson nickel series includes several minting errors that hold particular appeal for collectors due to their scarcity and historical context during wartime production.
-These errors reflect the challenges of wartime production and manual mintmark application processes used until the late 1980s.
+The 1942 Jefferson nickel series includes several minting errors that hold strong collector appeal due to their scarcity and historical context.
+Many of these errors reflect the challenges of wartime production and the manual mintmark application process used by the U.S. Mint until the late 1980s.

 1. 1942 DDO FS-101 And FS-102